thoroftroy/Eyum-TTRPG/Chapter 3 - Character Creation/3.3 Classes/Classes/Mixed Classes/Energyweaver.md

 Energyweavers manipulate energy in the forms of Mana, Vitality, and HP directly rather than casting spells.

-This class is mechanically complex and is not recommended for new players.
+This class is somewhat complex and is not recommended for new players.

 Weapons: None
 Armor: Light Armor